 Your weight is affected by your calorie intake, activity level, overall health, age, nutrient absorption, and economic and social factors.

-If you're losing weight without trying and you're not sure why, consult your doctor — especially if you lose 5 percent of your weight within six to 12 months.
-If you're a frail, older adult, talk with your doctor for even a smaller amount of weight loss.
+If you're losing weight without trying and you're concerned about it, consult your doctor — as a rule of thumb, losing more than 5 percent of your weight within six to 12 months may indicate a problem.
+If you're an older adult with many or more-serious underlying health issues, even a smaller amount of weight loss may be significant.

 Your doctor will work with you to try to determine what's causing the weight loss.
 At first that will involve a thorough history, a physical examination and basic laboratory testing.
-Full body scans to look for hidden cancers are not usually helpful unless some other clue points in that direction.
+Imaging scans to look for hidden cancers are not usually helpful unless some other clue points in that direction.

-Sometimes, if the basic evaluation is negative, watchful waiting for a few months is a reasonable next step.
+Sometimes, if the basic evaluation is negative, watchful waiting for one to six months is a reasonable next step.
 You may need a special diet to prevent further weight loss or to regain lost pounds.